-In 2009 the European Commission issued a communication on “Solidary in health” addressing health disparities unequally affecting the most vulnerable members of the European society, calling for reducing the health gap.
-One year later Marmot review revealed severe health inequalities in the United Kingdom linking them to social injustice existing in society.
+In 2009 the European Commission issued a communication on “Solidarity in health” addressing health disparities unequally affecting the most vulnerable members of the European society, calling for reducing the health gap.
+One year later the Marmot Review revealed severe health inequalities in the United Kingdom linking them to social injustice existing in society.
 Since then political measures have been adopted by EU policy makers aiming to challenge this complex issue, however numerous socio-economics groups are still waiting for health equity.

 Different social, economic and environmental factors are responsible for the health inequalities experienced by many socio-economic groups.
 Uneven access to resources such as healthcare and preventive services, education, employment, housing, wealth, etc. is the main obstacle that prevents health equity to be achieved in society.

 Undocumented migrants, prisoners, sex workers, LGBTI, as well as homeless people, refugees, old persons, people with disabilities, ethnic minorities including Roma are some of the groups that still struggle to maintain good health.
 More vulnerable to the economic and social dynamics that Europe has experienced in the past years, these population groups face higher exposure to air pollution, radiation and contamination; poor nutrition and food insecurity as well as harmful tobacco and alcohol consumption.
 This situation leads to poor physical and mental health, lower life expectancy and greater risks of non-communicable diseases killing 41 million people each year and should be tackled without delay.

 From other side, a person with weakened health will be less productive and more vulnerable to long term unemployment, poverty and social exclusion and will have lower capacity to make a commitment to the positive social and economic change of the European Union.